Note that this image does not perfectly reflect the descriptions below, nor does it include every character discussed in this article.

 Toad?
 Which Toad?

--The one with the red spots and indigo vest!
-Yes.
+-The one with the red spots and indigo vest?

 -Actually there’s more than one of those too..
-Toads are ubiquitous in games starting in SMB1, normally docile but cowardly which, why Bucken-Berry and Ala-Gold (Blue and yellow toad from NSMB games) were created.
-Captain Toad is also an exception, debuting with his brigade in Galaxy and other 3D games and later getting a spin off puzzle game.
-The canonical Toad IS supposedly in Super Mario 3D World, appearing blue as nod to SMB2.
-(Citation: Mario Wiki: Blue Toad) Spin-off wise Wario’s Wood’s is a notable early role one might not expect, and he’s always been in Mario Karts.
-Aside from being an early host of Mario Parties, his sports game appearances are healthy as well.
-RPGs will heavily feature unplayable toads, and never present a so-called canonical Toad either.
-He’s not a Smash brother, but has since Melee always appeared in the game either way.
-Appearing in other characters’ spin off series is practically non-existent outside of Luigi Mansion roles, though this might fall under plot reasons.
-If it’s not a Paper Mario or otherwise RPG game where the Toads encountered have their own agency, any Toads seen otherwise usually have a direct connection to Peach.
+Toads are ubiquitous in games starting in Super Mario Bros, which had some neat background on them if subject to retcon now.
+They are normally docile or cowardly beyond Bucken-Berry and Ala-Gold (Blue and Yellow Toad from New Super Mario Bros Wii onward).
+Captain Toad was also an exception at least eventually, debuting with his brigade in Galaxy and other 3D games and later getting a spin-off puzzle game.
+The 'canonical' Toad IS supposedly in Super Mario 3D World, appearing blue as nod to SMB2.
+(Citation: Mario Wiki: Blue Toad) Spin-off wise Wario’s Woods is a notable early role one might not expect, and he’s always been in Mario Karts.
+He was the first Mario Party host fittingly, soon replaced by other OCs.
+His sports game appearances are healthy, usually as a speed character.

-The massive visibility is what carries him or them or whatever into the first tier.
-With their connection to Peach, they will show when she shows.
-Nintendo recognizes that is indeed a desire to play as (a) Toad, as the so-called canonical one appears in later Mario Parties with alternative hosts taking his role, and some of the main series games give us the Blue and Yellow ones.
+The massive visibility and Peach carrying is what carries him or them or whatever into the first tier.
+Nintendo recognizes there is indeed a desire to play as (a) Toad, as the so-called canonical one appears in later Mario Parties with alternative hosts taking his role, and main series Mario committed to giving us a blue and yellow one.

 Bowser Junior